 Planning and flood risk

-Local planning authorities are responsible for preparing Local Plans for their areas that set out strategic priorities for their areas.
-Details of the Local Plans relevant to Dorset can be found within the Planning, buildings and land section.
-The Local Plans are supported by evidence including Strategic Flood Risk Assessments.
+In our planning role we are also responsible for preparing Local Plans for our area which set out strategic planning priorities.
+Details of the Local Plans relevant to Dorset can be found within the Planning, buildings and land section of our website.
+The Local Plans are supported by evidence including Strategic Flood Risk Assessments (SFRA).

-Local communities can develop Neighbourhood Plans, which may set out planning policies for their local areas.
-A Neighbourhood Plan may set out planning policies for the local area but should be in line with the strategic policies of the adopted Local Development Framework.
-Neighbourhood Plans will become part of the Local Development Framework and will form the basis for determining planning applications in that area.
+Local communities can develop Neighbourhood Plans.
+A Neighbourhood Plan may set out planning policies for the local area but must still take account of, and be consistent with, national policy, planning practice guidance and adopted local plan policy.
+Once adopted, Neighbourhood Plans become part of the Local Development Framework and therefore must be considered when determining planning applications in that area.

 Flood risk planning consultations

-The Environment Agency is a statutory consultee on certain development proposals.
-There is standard advice of the Environment Agency's website which explains what proposals they want to be consulted on.
-This helps steer the applicant to the appropriate level of detail required for a Flood Risk Assessment.
+The Environment Agency is a statutory consultee on certain development proposals that are at risk of flooding from main rivers and the sea.
+There is standing advice on the Environment Agency's website which explains what proposals they want to be consulted on.
+This helps steer the applicant to the appropriate level of detail required for a Flood Risk Assessment (FRA).

 Surface water management proposal requirements